johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 The appearance of false colours is also noticeable when blending two photos together.
-On the gamma-correct image on the left, the skin tones and the reds and yellows are preserved but faded into the blueish image in a natural way, while on the right image there's a noticeable overall greenish cast.
+On the gamma-correct image on the left, the skin tones and the reds and yellows are preserved but faded into the bluish image in a natural way, while on the right image there's a noticeable overall greenish cast.
 Again, this might be an effect you like, but it's not how accurate alpha compositing should work.